G5/yahoo_gemini_client/README.md

   response = client.custom_report.find(params)
-  response.error? # check if response is error response.completed? # check if report creation at Yahoo.com is complete response.csv? # get the csv url of the created report
+  response.error? # check if response is error response.completed? # check if report creation at Yahoo.com is complete response.csv_url # get the csv url of the created report
 ```

 ## Development